JetBrains/teamcity-documentation/topics/teamcity-2021-2-release-notes.md

 ### Usability Problem

+[**TW-73118**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73118) — Provide a warning if a user tries to disable 2fa when Two-factor authentication mode is set to mandatory on the server.
+[**TW-72142**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-72142) — While using TOKEN I am getting CSRF errors when trying to do REST API POST commands
 [**TW-73251**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73251) — Append custom CSP to the default one instead of overriding it
 [**TW-72801**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-72801) — PowerShell on ARM64
+[**TW-73579**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73579) — Can&#39;t save global settings if one of the artifacts directories is mounted in read only mode even though no changes are made to the artifacts directories
 [**TW-73258**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73258) — Consider changing title in the browser tab on Single change page
+[**TW-73084**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73084) — Show tools usages should sort the list of build configurations
 [**TW-71548**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-71548) — Modify server health report that is displayed when artifacts cannot be cleaned up by plugin.
 [**TW-73250**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-73250) — Add copy revision icon to the Single change page
 [**TW-72781**](https://youtrack.jetbrains.com/oauth?state=%2Fissue%2FTW-72781) — Inverse default order by duration on the new build Tests tab